 An hour and half after we’d started walking we were back on trails going through forest in Squak Mountain State Park.
 Listening to juncos.
 Appreciating this close to people natural area.
 Squak Mountain is beautiful and feels far away from the hubub of urban life.
 Being a Saturday morning, we saw plenty of hikers and runners.
 Some were the same sorts of characters we observed near the Rattlesnake ledges, but not in nearly the same frequency.
 On the Squak trails there were hikers who reminded one another of good etiquette and right-of-way.
 I gave them extra smiles and felt a sigh of relief.

-We were hot and thirsty by early afternoon and the end of the Coal Creek trail; being in urban environs, it was no longer a good idea to plunge our bottles into the stream and treat the water.
-Too many other things (toxins from car tires, brakes, exhaust, oil, fertilizers) flow into our urban streams besides parasites – but there are things we can all do to help the creeks and Puget Sound.
-So as our route transitioned to asphalt we hoofed it over to the nearby Factoria Mall for fruit and cold juice.
+We were hot and thirsty by early afternoon at the end of the Coal Creek trail.
+Being in urban environs, it was no longer a good idea to plunge our bottles into streams.
+Even if we treated the water, there are too many other things (toxins from car tires, brakes, exhaust, oil, fertilizers) that contaminate our urban creeks besides parasites – but there are things we can all do to help improve the creeks and Puget Sound.
+So as our route transitioned to asphalt we hoofed it over to nearby Factoria Mall for fruit and cold juice.
 Sitting outside of a Target with a carton of Tropicana was a new hiking experience.
-While not all that different from sitting outside of many a shop on long walks – the crowds and energy of the people was not the same as a storefront in Lordsburg, NM or Sierra City, CA. Readjustment.
+While not all that different from sitting outside of many a shop on long walks – the crowds and energy of the people were not the same as a storefront in Lordsburg, NM or Sierra City, CA. Readjustment.
+Re-entry begins.

 We got onto the start of the Mountains to Sound Greenway I-90 trail and enjoyed all the interpretive information and (now) vintage signs that Bellevue Parks and the Greenway put up back in the late 90s, early 2000s.
 We walked right above the wetlands of Mercer Slough and made a side trip to Enatai Beach Park on the shore of Lake Washington.
 It was a hot summer afternoon so we took a break and quick dip in the lake.
 Enjoyed watching all the people paddling kayaks and standup paddle boards with their dogs.
 People were playing and having a good time – we could sit here all afternoon.
 But we didn’t stay long as the beach was crowded and the spot we’d sat in was apparently off limits according to the life guards that asked us to move.
 Sigh.
 Rules.
 We gotta keep moving anyway.

 Maybe it’s because we hadn’t been close to cars much since the fourth day of the trip biking around Ellensburg, but going across I-90 was an affront to our systems.
-Seeing so many cars going over 60 miles per hour, without good safety buffers, changing lanes fast, slamming breaks.
-It really had us realizing how much of a video game bubble one is in when they are driving vs what it looks like from natural human speeds.
+Seeing so many cars zooming faster than 60 miles per hour, without good safety buffers, changing lanes fast, slamming breaks.
+It really had us realizing how much of a video game bubble one is in when they are driving vs what it looks like from natural human speeds (2.5-3.5 mph).
 While the floating bridge is a unique part of the route, and lots of people bike, run, and walk it every day – I can’t say I’m a fan of being that close to fast moving vehicles and their exhaust.
 More readjustment and re-entry.

 It was a relief to get off the bridge and go through the I-90 bike tunnel.
 Less noise and no scary cars.
 Plus the tunnel is a neat transition to the Mt.
 Baker neighborhood of Seattle.
 There’s so much public art in this area.
 Murals in the tunnel, sculptures, poetry, interactive art, and nice graffiti in the parks.
 I loved having the mental and sensory engagement of art after the numbness of the busy bridge.